On the index of powers of edge ideals: Introduction

 In this paper we attempt to generalize the result of Hibi, Zheng and the second author of this paper in a different direction.
 An ideal $I$ is called $r$ steps linear, if $I$ has a linear resolution up to homological degree $r$.
 In other words, if $I$ is generated in a single degree, say $d$, and $\beta_{i,i+j}(I)=0$ for all pairs $(i,j)$ with $0\leq i\leq r$ and $j>d$.
 The number

 is called the index of $I$.
+A related invariant, called the $N_{d,r}$--property, was first considered by Green and Lazarsfeld in \cite{GL1}, \cite{GL2}.
+In the paper \cite{BCR} by Bruns et~al.~the Green-Lazarsfeld index was introduced for quadratically generated ideals as the largest integer $r$ such that the $N_{2,r}$--property holds.
+We use the same terminology applied to any graded ideal in the polynomial ring and call it simply the index of the ideal.

 The main result of Section 2 (Theorem~\ref{main}) is the following: Let $I$ be a monomial ideal generated in degree $2$.
 We interpret $I$ as the edge ideal of a graph $G$ which may also have loops (corresponding to squares among the monomial generators of $I$).
-Then the following conditions are equivalent: $G$ is gap free, i.e. no induced subgraph of $G$ consists of two disjoint edges, (b) $ (I^k)>1$ for all $k$, (c) $ (I^k)>1$ for some $k$.
+Then the following conditions are equivalent: (a) $G$ is gap free, i.e. no induced subgraph of $G$ consists of two disjoint edges; (b) $ (I^k)>1$ for all $k$; (c) $ (I^k)>1$ for some $k$.

 Theorem~\ref{main} is not valid for monomial ideals generated in degree $>2$.
 There is an example by Conca \cite{Co} of a monomial ideal $I$ generated in degree $3$ with linear resolution, that is, $ (I)=\infty$, and with the property that $ (I^2)=1$.